CPAtoCybersecurity/GRCnewsAssistant/README.md

 ## Usage

 1. Prepare your keywords:
-   - Modify the file named `keywords.csv` in the same directory as the script
+   - Create a file named `keywords.csv` in the same directory as the script
-   - Modify or add one keyword per line
+   - Add one keyword per line
-   - Use "%20" where any spaces would be, e.g. "cybersecutiy%20GRC"

 2. Run the script:
    ```bash